wheelerlab-uwec/wrmXpress-gui/README.md

 ## Developers

 wrmXpress is entirely open-source.
 The code for the back-end is maintained by the [Zamanian Lab](https://www.zamanianlab.org/) at the University of Wisconsin-Madison and can be found [here](https://github.com/zamanianlab/wrmXpress).
 The code for the front-end is maintained by the [Wheeler Lab](https://wheelerlab.bio/) at the University of Wisconsin-Eau Claire and can be found in this repository.
-To receive support for either the GUI or running wrmXpress remotely, please submit a GitHub Issue at the relevent linked repositories.
+To receive support for either the GUI or running wrmXpress remotely, please submit a GitHub Issue at the relevant linked repositories.

 ## Citing wrmXpress